-Formulations that contain blends of mineral ingredients may have inappropriate or misleading ingredient labelling.
-In the case of Trimagnesium Dicitrate, one should become conscientious when purchasing a product with a content of 20% Magnesium.
-Due to the stoichiometry of a fully reacted Magnesium Citrate it can only offer a maximum of 16% Magnesium in the anhydrous form.
+Magnesium Citrate, it can only offer a maximum of 16% Magnesium in the anhydrous form.
 Even with the best drying capabilities, a higher Magnesium content cannot be achieved.
 Therefore, products claiming a higher mineral content are blends and should be labelled in the ingredients lists accordingly e.g. Magnesium Citrate and Magnesium Oxide/Magnesium Carbonate.

-presence of citric acid until they are fully reacted: meaning that a bonding has been formed in the complex between the mineral ion and its ligands.
-The chelate structure has a positive effect on the solubility, which improves the bioavailability of this organic compound.
-1,2 Moreover, the amino acid chelate is only digested in the intestine, which optimizes the absorption.
-Most chelated Minerals have a strong (often negative) taste impression.
+Another example is a "chelated taste free Iron Salt", which sounds like the perfect solution for any application where taste and bioavailability are required.
+Unfortunately, this is not possible.
+Chelated Mineral Salts are fully reacted complex molecules.
+In the case of Bisglycinates they are Salts of the endogenous amino acid glycine.
+They bind the glycine directly through a highly sophisticated chemical manufacturing process in the presence of citric acid until they are fully reacted: meaning that a bonding has been formed in the complex between the mineral ion and its ligands.
+The chelate structure has a positive effect on the solubility, which improves the bioavailability of this organic compound.^{1,2} Moreover, the amino acid chelate is only digested in the intestine, which optimizes the absorption.3 Most chelated Minerals have a strong (often negative) taste impression.
 In case of chelated Iron they even leave a metallic taste in the mouth.